 This trip is for solo parents travelling with their children only.
 If you're planning to travel on your own with your child, this trip might be just what you're looking for.
 It will give you a chance to travel with other solo parents!

 Prepare for hot and sticky temperatures during the day, but cooler climates in the evening.
 Layers are the best way to tackle this.
 Be sure to also drink plenty of water and use sun protection.

 You'll visit several temples on this trip, which means covering up arms and shoulders as per the local custom.
 A light scarf is a great idea for covering shoulders and arms when it’s hot.

 Your overnight train journey (Day 4) is quite long.
 Make the most of it by checking out the scenery and chatting with local travellers.
 There's nothing quite like waking up on a sleeper train in a new and exciting destination.

 The accommodation is basic at your homestay (with fold-out mattresses and shared facilities), but the experience of spending time with a local family in their home will more than make up for the lack of creature comforts.

 This itinerary is valid for departures from 01 January 2018 to 31 December 2018.
 View the itinerary for departures between 01 January 2019 - 31 December 2019

 Trip search is unavailable.

-There are currently no scheduled departures on our Thailand Family Holiday trip.
+There are currently no scheduled departures on our Thailand Family Holiday for solo parents trip.
 If you are interested in other trips in the region visit one of the links below.